-The Communication Team should also monitor and track the following as necessary to assist the of the Panel when developing, implementing, and revising the Communication Plan.
+The Communication Team should also monitor and track the following as necessary to assist the Chair of the Panel when developing, implementing, and revising the Communication Plan.

 Commission Involvement

 The Commission must be kept informed of the staff’s restart actions on a continuing basis.
 The Director of NRR will inform the Commission of the staff’s and the licensee’s restart actions through periodic Commission papers, CA notes, CA briefings, Daily Notes, and periodic briefings between NRC senior management and individual Commissioners.
 On the basis of these interactions between the staff and the Commission, the need for Commission briefings will be determined.